-In practice, the change in polarization $(P_1 - P_2)$ between two FE materials is usually much smaller than the quantum, in which case there is a "natural" choice of branch for the definition of the interface bound charge σ{int} in (43).
-However, for materials with large polarizations, such as certain Pband Bi-based perovskites (see, e.g., [48]), the ambiguity in the definition of interface bound charge may need to be considered with care.
+In practice, the change in polarization $(\mathbf{P}1 - \mathbf{P}2)$ between two FE materials is usually much smaller than the quantum, in which case there is a "natural" choice of branch for the definition of the interface bound charge $\sigma{\rm int}$ in (43).
+However, for materials with large polarizations, such as certain Pb and Bibased perovskites [42], the ambiguity in the definition of interface bound charge may need to be considered with care.

-5.3 Many-Body and Noncrystalline Generalizations
+5.3 Many-body and noncrystalline generalizations

-The treatment given so far is based on the 1993 paper by King-Smith and Vanderbilt [18] and assumes an independent-particle scheme, where polarization is evaluated as a Berry phase of one-electron orbitals, typically the Kohn-Sham ones [5], which in a crystalline material assume the Bloch form.
-Shortly after the appearance of [18], Ortiz and Martin [49] provided the many-body generalization of the theory, where polarization is expressed as a Berry phase of the many-body wavefunction.
+The treatment given so far is based on the 1993 paper by King-Smith and Vanderbilt [10] and assumes an independent-particle scheme, where polarization is evaluated as a Berry phase of one-electron orbitals, typically the Kohn-Sham ones [4], which in a crystalline material assume the Bloch form.
+Shortly after the appearance of [10], Ortiz and Martin [43] provided the many-body generalization of the theory, where polarization is expressed as a Berry phase of the many-body wavefunction.

-A subsequent development, by Resta [50], provides a unified treatment of macroscopic polarization, dealing on the same footing with either independent-electron or correlated systems, and with either crystalline or disordered systems.
+A subsequent development, by Resta [44], provides a unified treatment of macroscopic polarization, dealing on the same footing with either independent-electron or correlated systems, and with either crystalline or disordered systems.
 This approach is based on a novel viewpoint, which goes under the (apparently oxymoronic) name of "single-point Berry phase".
-On practical grounds, such a single-point Berry phase is universally adopted in order to evaluate macroscopic polarization within first-principle simulations of disordered systems.9
+On practical grounds, such single-point Berry phase is universally adopted in order to evaluate macroscopic polarization within first-principle simulations of disordered systems [45].

-Here, we give a flavor of the approach, while we refer to the literature for more complete accounts [50-52].
+Here we give a flavor of the approach, while we refer to the literature for more complete accounts [44,46,47].
 Let us consider, for the sake of simplicity, a system of N one-dimensional spinless electrons.
-The many-body ground wavefunction is then $\Psi(x_1, x_2, \ldots x_j, \ldots x_N)$, and all the electrons are confined to a segment of length L. Eventually, we will be interested in the thermodynamic limit, defined as the limit $N \to \infty$ and $L \to \infty$, while the density N/L is kept constant.
+The many-body ground wavefunction is then $\Psi(x_1, x_2, \dots x_j, \dots x_N)$, and all the electrons are confined to a segment of length L. Eventually, we will be interested in the thermodynamic limit, defined as the limit $N \to \infty$ and $L \to \infty$, while the density N/L is kept constant.
 The wavefunction Ψ is Born-von Kàrmàn periodic, with period L, over each electronic variable x_j separately.
-Equivalently, one can imagine the electrons to be confined in a circular rail of length L: the coordinates x_j are then proportional to the angles $2\pi x_j/L$, defined mod 2π .
+Equivalently, one can imagine the electrons to be confined in a circular rail of length L: the coordinates x_j are then proportional to the angles $2\pi x_j/L$, defined modulo 2π .